 Where should I begin!
-My wife and I arrive on the day of the local village fete which was part of the 20th annual Well dressing event, because of these were met a lot of unexpected pedestrian traffic milling about in Hall Lane, the approach to Mayfield Hall (thankfully everyone survived the meeting unharmed!)
+My wife and I arrived on the day of the local village fete which was part of the 20th annual Well dressing event, because of this we were met by a lot of unexpected pedestrian traffic milling about in Hall Lane, the approach to Mayfield Hall (thankfully everyone survived the meeting unharmed!)

 On arrival at Mayfield Hall we were please to discover that reserved parking had been set aside for us and the Hall owner Mike even allowed us to check in 2 hours early too!